 - EchoStar Technologies which designs, develops and distributes digital set-top boxes and related products and technology, including our Slingbox "placeshifting" technology, primarily for satellite TV service providers, telecommunication and cable companies and, with respect to Slingboxes, directly to consumers via retail outlets.
-EchoStar Technologies also provides digital broadcast operations including satellite uplinking/downlinking, transmission services, signal processing, conditional access management and other services primarily to DISH Network. - EchoStar Satellite Services which uses ten of our 11 owned and leased in-orbit satellites and related FCC licenses to lease capacity on a full-time and occasional-use basis primarily to DISH Network, and secondarily to Dish Mexico, U.S. government service providers, state agencies, Internet service providers, broadcast news organizations, programmers and private enterprise customers. - Hughes which provides broadband network services and systems to the international and domestic enterprise markets and satellite broadband Internet access to North American consumers.
-We also provide managed services to large enterprises and networking systems solutions to customers for mobile satellite and wireless backhaul systems.
-This is a new business unit, effective as of June 9, 2011, as a result of our acquisition of Hughes Communications, Inc. and its subsidiaries ("Hughes Communications") and the results of operations of Hughes Communications are included in this report only as of such date.
+EchoStar Technologies also provides digital broadcast operations including satellite uplinking/downlinking, transmission services, signal processing, conditional access management and other services primarily to DISH Network. - EchoStar Satellite Services which uses 10 of our 11 owned and leased in-orbit satellites and related FCC licenses to lease capacity on a full-time and occasional-use basis primarily to DISH Network, and secondarily to Dish Mexico, U.S. government service providers, state agencies, Internet service providers, broadcast news organizations, programmers and private enterprise customers. - Hughes which provides broadband network services and systems to the domestic and international enterprise markets and satellite broadband Internet access to North American consumers.
+Hughes also provides managed services to large enterprises and networking systems solutions to customers for mobile satellite and wireless backhaul systems.
+Effective June 9, 2011, Hughes became a new business unit as a result of our acquisition of Hughes Communications, Inc. and its subsidiaries ("Hughes Communications") and the results of operations of Hughes Communications are included in this report only as of such date.
 See Note 10 for further discussion of the transaction.